eridhobffry/event-management/docs/CURRENT_SPRINT.md

 4. Pagination
    - With pageSize=25 default: ensure Previous is disabled on page 1; Next is enabled when more than 25; navigate Next then Previous keeps filters.
 5. CSV Export
-   - Click Export CSV; file name includes event slug and date; contents have headers: Name, Email, Phone, Status, Registered Date, Check-in Date.
+   - Click Export CSV; server route downloads file with correct headers and filtered results.
+Filename includes date.
+(Client CSV remains fallback.)
 6. Empty state
    - Pick an event with zero attendees (or apply a search that returns none) and verify empty card + link to registration page.